freenandes/prez/list/docs_design.md

 </style>

 <!--
-So, even with well designed documentation, like IKEA's, errors can still happen.

-I still think it's a beautifully designed instructions booklet.
+- Well designed documentation
+- Like IKEA's instructions booklet
+- Errors can still happen
+- Improves the output
 -->

 ---